djuricmilos/container/README.md

 ### Definitions

+If object of service class cannot be created by using autowiring we have to create a definition for that service.
+Definition is telling the container how to instantiate a service class.

 #### Interface to Class binding

 Container will use class name passed to bind method to create instance of that class.